 - methylphenidate (for example, Ritalin, Concerta) and

 - amphetamine (for example, Adderall, Adderall XR, Vyvanse).

 Stimulant medications that are in liquid or in patch form (Quillivant-XR and Daytrana, respectively) are now available, allowing children who have difficulty swallowing pills to benefit from medication.
 Both the methylphenidate and amphetamine classes of stimulants are felt to positively affect the neurochemical transmitters of the brain that moderate attention, arousal, and impulse control.

 What are the potential side effects of stimulant medications?

 Side effects may include appetite suppression, irritability, inhibited personality, depression, and sleep issues.
 Rarely, patients may develop tics and very rarely patients develop hallucinations while taking stimulant medications.
-Studies show that short-term use of stimulants (up to 3 years) may contribute to a mild slowing of the rate of height acquisition; however, the ultimate acquired height when considering long-term use is not thought to be affected.
+Studies show that short-term use of stimulants (up to three years) may contribute to a mild slowing of the rate of height acquisition; however, the ultimate acquired height when considering long-term use is not thought to be affected.
 Recently, there have been concerns regarding the risk of sudden cardiac death in patients treated with stimulants.
 A recent policy statement from the American Academy of Pediatrics suggests that several elements be evaluated prior to initiating therapy with stimulant medications.
-These include: